jogomze/BartenderCode/README.md

 To handle the feature of seeing random cocktails by pressing a button, the app would likely use JavaScript to make a call to the API, passing in a request for a random cocktail.
 The API would then return a random cocktail from its database, which would be displayed on the page through the use of React components.

-Finally, for user authentication, the app would use AWS (Amazon Web Services) to handle user registration and login.
-This would allow users to create an account and log in to the app, allowing them to save their favorite cocktails.
+Finally, for user authentication, the app would use Firebase from Google to handle user registration and login.
+This would allow users to create an account and log in to the app.